 We also helped the project team work through the approval process with the County.
 And, once construction was underway, an AIL Sound Walls Representative was on-site to handle any complications.

 It seemed that as soon as sections of the sound barrier wall were completed, lots were being turned over to builders to get started.
 Post project feedback from Woodlawn, has been very positive.

-Another great project for us in the DC area
+Another great project for AIL Sound Walls in the DC area